gwiam/awt_atoyom/porting_minimum_level_prefabs.md

     - game needs to be unpaused before reload
     - set time_scale to 1 just in case
     - player need to be freed, otherwise it would spawn a second player which causes issues
+    - bullet that killed player persists and needs to be removed too
+        - use get_children() on root and free them, EXCEPT FOR ROOTNODE3D or else the game crashes
 - no real need to change Manager prefabs since the only relevant thing is the script
 - recreate the canvas (see porting canvas)
 - recreate the GameOverCanvas